The Characteristics of a Less Conventional Website with Examples

 Dissection of Web Layout

-These days in web design, the focus of creative layouts is used to draw the attention of users.
-The current state of most web pages is designed to cater to the eye of readers where readers would start scanning with many fixations from the upper left of the page.
-This was quite evident from the early days of web design where it is similar to today's conventional wireframe of a webpage shown below.
+These days in web design, the focus of creative layouts is to draw the attention of users.
+The current state of most web pages is designed to cater to the eye of readers where readers would start scanning with fixations from the upper left of the page.
+This is evident even from the early days of web design where it is similar to today’s conventional wireframe of a webpage shown below.

 Conventional Layout